lucky-wolf/DW2-XL/README.md

 - Better aligned the repeatable techs with XL's tech tree
 - Fixed some repeatable techs' components so they refer to the right things
 - Reduced the size range of habitable planets by -1000 (was 4000-6500, now 3000-5500)
-- Tweaked Proton Engines (Nimble Engines) to be 2x as nimble as the other variants to give them some actual draw to using them
+- Tweaked Pulsed Ion Engines (Nimble Engines) to be 2x as nimble as the other variants to give them some actual draw to using them
 - Changed all hyperdrives to have accuracy of 2000 to try to cope with the BUGGY DW2 ENGINE that tries to jump endless and cannot ever arrive at their destination
 - Tweaked policies to also attempt to address the MASSIVELY BUGGY and BROKEN DW2 that tries to order & build thousands of troops at every mature world